Eagles TE Zach Ertz gets emotional talking about playing in Philadelphia

 It's not clear if Ertz played his last game with the Eagles, but fans are calling for a shake-up after a dismal season.

-"I think how Roseman has to go, Carson Wentz has to go," said Liam Bernard.
+"I think (Eagles General Manager) Howie Roseman has to go, (quarterback) Carson Wentz has to go," said fan Liam Bernard.

-Liam Bernard of South Philly says, "Carson, I still have a lot of love for him, but I feel like the relationship with Philly is fractured."
+Liam Bernard of South Philly said, "Carson, I still have a lot of love for him, but I feel like the relationship with Philly is fractured."

 Three years after Wentz finished third in NFL MVP voting and the Eagles won the franchise's only Super Bowl title behind backup quarterback Nick Foles, the team is heading toward a rebuild.
 The Eagles were the first team eliminated in the lowly NFC East and finished 4-11-1, missing the playoffs for the first time since 2016.